my bra + leggings : SAVVI FIT- Vigor Leggings + Femme Bra | my shoes | my watch + band

-If you’ve been around here for a while, you know that over the last 9 months or so, I’ve really been putting a major focus on my health and taking care of myself, both mentally and physically.
+If you’ve been around here for a while, you know that I’ve really been putting a major focus on my health and taking care of myself, both mentally and physically.
 I’ve had a lot of questions on how I made such a drastic change, what helped and what didn’t, and alllll the things!
 I am definitely no expert on this and still learning what works and what doesn’t, but today I wanted to share 7 tips that have really helped me to build a healthy routine.

 :: FIND A PARTNER